AdobeDocs/journey-optimizer.pt-BR/help/using/consent.md

 Para adicionar um link de cancelamento de inscrição, siga as etapas abaixo:

 1. Crie sua página de aterrissagem de unsubscription.

-1. Hospede sua página de aterrissagem no sistema de terceiros de sua escolha.
+1. Hospede-o no sistema de terceiros de sua escolha.

 1. [Criar uma mensagem](../../help/using/create-message.md) no [!DNL Journey Optimizer].

    <!--The link to your landing page should contain a static URL and the profile ID.-->